 Scores in business card view

-You can view score alongside the business card view of the record details and also customise your list view to include the scores of the records.
+You can view score alongside the business card view of the record details and also customize your list view to include the scores of the records.
 That way, you can have a quick glance at the score and prioritize your tasks accordingly.

 Positive and negative scores